 One summary of magick said that you decide what you want to occur, create an experience that represents your result coming into being, have that experience and then get your result.
 In essence, this is what we do every time we perform a ritual.
 With this approach in mind you can use everything from ceremonial magick to wiccan spells and you can get a result.
 This is good news for occultists, because it means that with the right state of mind in place, you can get a lot of magick to work.

 Magick is about creation and change.
 You are taking the stuff of the present and transforming it into a future that matches your will.
-You are free to make up your own rituals, but you are never obliged to do so, because when you perform any magick you are inventing a new future for yourself, based on your deepest desires.
 With that in mind, you could say that every magickal act is an act of invention.

 – Damon Brand

 Adam Blackthorne has written a book about inventive and creative magick called The Master Works of Chaos Magick.